 Visiting the Hospital de Sant Pau

-Self-guided tours of the hospital cost €15 per person and currently require reserving a time slot in advance.
-Guided tours are also available.
+Self-guided tours of the hospital cost €16 per person.
 See the hospital website for details.

 More Information